Visperi/TranslatorBot/README.md

 Currently, this bot is not in public usage.
 To run the bot, all you need is:

-- Dicord bot application and its API token: [Discord application docs](https://discordapp.com/developers/applications)
+- Discord bot application and its API token: [Discord application docs](https://discordapp.com/developers/applications)
 - DeepL account and token to their REST API: [DeepL API docs](https://www.deepl.com/pro-api?cta=header-pro-api/)
   - For now only the free DeepL version with monthly 500 000-character limit is supported